 Women in Agriculture

-The Scottish Government responded to the ‘Women in Farming and the Agricultural Sector’ Research Report published on Friday 23 June 2017 and highlighted in First Minister, Nicola Sturgeon's speech at this year's Royal Highland Show when she announced the formation of a task force, co-chaired by Fergus Ewing, Cabinet Secretary for the Rural Economy and Connectivity and Joyce Campbell, a working farmer and entrepreneur based in North Sutherland who, along with the other members, are committed to developing and driving forward real change.
+The task force is co-chaired by Fergus Ewing, Cabinet Secretary for the Rural Economy and Connectivity and Joyce Campbell, a working Hill Farmer based in North Sutherland who, along with the other members, are committed to developing and driving forward real change.

 The research was undertaken by a collaboration of researchers at Newcastle University and the James Hutton Institute.
 The research was overseen by a Scottish Government Contract Manager, and a Research Advisory Group was comprised of Scottish Government policy officials and a range of stakeholder organisations.